PragmaticFlow/NBomber.Docs/docs/nbomber/load-simulation.md

 );
 ```

-**Example 2**: In this example, we combined three simulations: ramp up from 0 to 50, keep the injection rate at 50 for 1 minute, and then ramp down from 50 to 0.
+**Example 2**: In this example, we combined three simulations: ramp up from 0 to 50, keep the injection rate at 50 for 30 seconds, and then ramp down from 50 to 0.
 On the first simulation(`RampingInject`), the NBomber scheduler will be activated every second(by injection interval) to inject a new Scenario copy.
 This simulation will continue ramping up the injection rate from 0 to 50 until the end duration.
-After this, the following simulation(`Inject`) will keep injecting with the injection rate of 50 copies per 1 sec for 1 minute, and then the last simulation(`RampingInject`) starts smoothly ramping down the injection rate from 50 to 0 copies.
+After this, the following simulation(`Inject`) will keep injecting with the injection rate of 50 copies per 1 sec for 30 seconds, and then the last simulation(`RampingInject`) starts smoothly ramping down the injection rate from 50 to 0 copies.

 ```csharp
 Scenario.Create("scenario", async context =>